LearnPress/learnpress/readme.txt

 **Sell course**
 LearnPress is free but it still allows you to sell your courses with many billing methods supported such as PayPal, WooCommerce, Stripe, etc.

+**Offline course features**
+LearnPress comes with extensive offline course features.
+If offline courses are active, some online course features like Curriculum, End Button, Retake Course, Content Blocking, and Repurchase will be disabled by default.
+Instead, LearnPress adds offline course-specific features, including a custom course details page with information like Delivery Type, Location, Schedule, Start Date, and more.
+These features are perfect for educators, training centers, and institutions offering blended learning or complete offline programmes, providing proper management.
+With LearnPress offline course features, you also have an easily customizable in built page for offline courses that comes with a responsive and search engine friendly modern UI/UX, that is designed specifically to attract and retain local learners.

 **Communicate with your students**
 BuddyPress makes it easier for you to communicate with your students or instructors via the WordPress forum.
 Studying, making friends and having fun.